 Have you ever considered raising fish in your backyard?

 If not, this article might change your mind.
 The reason I say that is as homesteaders our goal is to be as self-sufficient as possible.
-So why wouldn’t you utilize an opportunity for another meat source in your backyard?
+So why wouldn’t you use an opportunity for another meat source in your backyard?

 Well, today I’m going to give you a few tips to get started.